-The Lewes Pound celebrates and supports Lewes.
-The artwork on the notes is specifically designed to mark local events like the anniversary of the Battle of Lewes and local developments like the Linklater Pavilion and the new Depot Cinema.
+The Lewes Pound is more than just money.
+The artwork on the notes is specifically designed to celebrate and support Lewes encouraging visitors and us all to shop locally and to strengthen pride in our community.
 The fronts of all our notes feature that great man Thomas Paine, who lived in Lewes for 7 years, and his quote – “We have it in our power to build the world anew”.
 In these times of extinction rebellion and climate emergency this thought was never more needed and the Lewes Pound aims to be part of the coalition to build a better world for us and our descendants.
 The Lewes Pound is essentially a voucher or token that can be spent locally as a complementary currency and used alongside Pounds Sterling.
-It is a creative yet practical to make money work for Lewes and to strengthen pride in our community.
+It is a creative yet practical to make money work for Lewes.

 According to the New Economics Foundation, money spent locally stays within the community and is re-used many times, multiplying wealth and building resilience in the local economy.
 Money spent in national chains doesn’t because it is mostly drained away to national and international corporations and their shareholders – the ‘leaky bucket’ syndrome.
 The Lewes Pound encourages demand for local goods and services.
 In turn this builds resilience to the rising costs of energy, transport and food.

-By supporting local businesses and goods the Lewes Pound reduces the need for transport and minimises our carbon footprint.
-This is just one of the many contributions Lewes can make to tackling the growing climate emergency.
+By supporting local businesses and goods and encouraging us to buy seasonal produce the Lewes Pound reduces the need for transport and minimises our carbon footprint.
+This is just one of the many contributions Lewes can make to tackle the growing climate emergency.

-Closer to home, a number of communities around the UK, including, Bristol, Brixton and the Lake District, have also developed their own local currencies.
+Closer to home, a number of communities around the UK, including, Bristol and Brixton, have also developed their own local currencies.
 They are all unique, but they all have similar aims to those of the Lewes Pound.